Resources

 Joint Base San Antonio (JBSA) — comprising Lackland, Randolph, and Fort Sam Houston — is treated as a single installation.
 The same applies to Joint Base Lewis-McChord (JBLM), Joint Base Andrews-Naval Air Facility Washington, Joint Base Anacostia-Bolling (JBAB), Joint Base Pearl Harbor-Hickam (JBPHH), Joint Base Elmendorf-Richardson (JBER), Joint Base Charleston, Joint Base Langley-Eustis, Joint Base McGuire-Dix-Lakehurst, and Joint Base Myer-Henderson Hall.
 OCONUS coverage includes the major Air Force, Army, Navy, and Marine Corps communities in Germany (Ramstein, Spangdahlem, Wiesbaden, Stuttgart, Vilseck, Grafenwoehr, Baumholder, Vicenza), Italy (Aviano, Sigonella, Naples), United Kingdom (Lakenheath, Mildenhall, Croughton), Spain (Rota, Morón), Greece (Souda Bay), Turkey (Incirlik), Korea (Humphreys, Osan, Kunsan, Yongsan-Casey), Japan (Yokota, Misawa, Kadena, Iwakuni, Sasebo, Yokosuka), Guam (Andersen, NB Guam), and Bahrain.

-On-base Child Development Centers (CDCs) follow Department of Defense child-care fee structures based on Total Family Income.
+On-base Child Development Centers (CDCs) follow Department of Defense child-care fee structures based on Total Family Income (DoDI 6060.02).
 Wait lists vary widely — under 30 days at low-demand bases, 12+ months at JBSA, JBLM, Pendleton, and metro-area bases.
-Family Child Care (FCC) homes on-base, off-base providers using Military Child Care Subsidy (MCCYN), and base-affiliated SAC programs for school-age care fill the gap.
+Family Child Care (FCC) homes on-base, off-base providers using the Military Child Care in Your Neighborhood (MCCYN) subsidy program, and base-affiliated School Age Care (SAC) programs fill the gap when the CDC is full.
 Each guide notes both the on-base CDC wait status and what off-base options the local community offers.
+The decision for families with young children frequently turns on the gap between the BAH and the local cost of full-time off-base childcare during a 12-month CDC waitlist.

 Use the search bar above to find a specific installation by name, city, state, or branch.
-All data is sourced from official DoD installation guides, base housing offices, GreatSchools, and verified family feedback.
-Updated for FY2026.
+See Methodology for how each profile is researched, sourced, and updated.

 Related tools